DylanMeeus/springboot_jwt_blog/_posts/2016-04-06-authentication-in-go.markdown

 This code will tell React to look for a `div` with the id of `app` and if it finds it, insert our `App` component at that location.
 The `App` component will then load in the appropriate sub-components and React will do it's job managing state from then on.

-With our UI finalized, let's add authentication in Go and hook up our front end.
+With our UI finalized, let's add authentication in Golang and hook up our front end.

 ## Aside: Adding Authentication with Auth0

 Adding user authentication will allow us to protect our API.
 Since our app deals with projects that are in active development, we don’t want any data to be publicly available.
 We will accomplish this in two parts.
 We will add authentication in Go and protect our API endpoints from being accessed without a proper token.
 Next, we'll add a way for users to login through our React app and get a token.

-### Authentication in Go
+### Authentication in Golang

 To start, let’s secure our API endpoints.
 We will do this by adding a middleware/handler that will check for and verify a JWT.
 We will utilize the `auth0/go-jwt-middleware` and `dgrijalva/jwt-go` libraries for dealing with the JWT.
 Additionally, we will utilize the `joho/godotenv` library so that we can store our Auth0 credentials outside of our `main.go` file.
 Let's see what our implemented code looks like.